cepdnaclk/e19-4yp-A-Behavioural-Plugin-Tool-For-Fake-News-Identification/README.md

 ___
-# DELETE THIS INSTRUCTIONS AND ADD A SHORT INTRODUCTION ABOUT YOUR PROJECT
+# A Behavioural Plugin Tool for Fake News Identification
 ___

-## The rapid spread of fake news on digital platforms poses significant risks,
+## Abstract
-influencing public opinion and undermining trust in media.
+The rapid spread of fake news on digital platforms poses significant risks, influencing public opinion and undermining trust in media.
 This proposal aims to enhance the accuracy of fake news detection by developing a multimodal system that integrates both text and image analysis.
 Recognizing that fake news